HealthITAU/TED/README.md

 ## Limitations

-- TED runs as a lightweight desktop process so it can repaint itself when Windows redraws the desktop.
-This avoids modifying or replacing the user's wallpaper.
-- In remote desktop environments, Explorer and GPU composition behavior can still vary between Windows versions and client settings.
+In remote desktop environments, Explorer and GPU composition behavior can still vary between Windows versions and client settings.

 ## Installation